Learning Actionable Analytics from Multiple Software Projects: What is Planning?

 We say that \fig{motivating_example} is an example of {\em code-based planning} where the goal is to change a code base in order to improve that code in some way.
-The rest of this section discusses other kinds of planning.
+The rest of this section first discusses other kinds of planning before discussing \textit{code based planning} in greater detail.